Appearance

 There were two types of jesters throughout the Middle Ages, the natural fool and the professional jesters or licensed fool.
 While both fools are recorded as being court jesters, they played vastly different roles.

 The licensed or professional fool was a witty and notable figure of the court, often being keen ears and eyes for the reigning monarch and offering advice on state affairs.
-These figures were often dressed to better help their role of delivering bad news to a monarch with a punchline and having the ability to cause offence to noble figures without repercussions.
+These figures were often dressed to better help their role of delivering bad news to a monarch with a punchline and having the ability to offend noble figures without repercussions.
+2

 The natural fool was a quite different role, these jesters were employed based on their physical appearance.
 Often these natural fools were deformed, had dwarfism, or even a hunchback.
 These physical traits would play into the role of the jokester and buffoon.